ffilho/nodejs_demo-app/README.md

 overwork trying to understand what to learn**?

 >I wanted to learn about Node.js and I learnt.

 >I wanted to learn about DevOps and I learnt, also.

->I wanted to put both things together, in a simple way and **I didn't find nothing at all about it!**
+>I wanted to put both things together, in a simple way and **I didn't find nothing at all!**

-Every single article or tutorial that I found lead me to a complex environment explanation or to a very, very simple simple example on a particular tool. **Always too shallow or too deep** - never on right size for my curiosity.
+Every single article or tutorial that I found lead me to a complex environment explanation or to a very, very simple simple example on a particular tool. **Always too shallow or too deep: never on right size for my curiosity**.

 I truly believe that information may be presented in a **much more teaching way**, replacing all information excess with a richer approach over the whole subject, allowing my readers to **decide wich tool or